chitchatjs/chitchatjs-docs/src/alexa/templates.md

 ## Installing templates

-Installing template is easy!

-Go to your `~/.cjs/config.json`
+If you want to install above sample skills as templates in your CJS cli.
+Go to your `~/.cjs/config.json` and add an entry with the git repo url.

 ```json
 {